 Freemium survives when marginal costs are near zero and upgrade paths are clear.
 Median conversion is 4 %, but adding prompts and usage caps can double that without harming goodwill.

-How clear should you be about price increases?
+How transparent should you be about price increases?

-Publish increases three months ahead, link them to rollouts, and show yardstick data.
+Publish increases three months ahead, link them to rollouts, and show benchmark data.
 Transparency converts anxiety into agency; research says it’s the top renewal driver for 39 % users today.

 What’s the first step to test hybrid pricing?

-Start with a dual-offer test: keep tiered plans although silently enabling a usage add-on for 10 % of sign-ups.
+Start with a dual-offer test: keep tiered plans while silently enabling a usage add-on for 10 % of sign-ups.
 Carefully measure revenue per account, churn, and support tickets after 30 days.

 Our Editing Team is Still asking these Questions